Afeka

-Name Origin
+Name origin

-During the planning stages of the neighborhood, a proposal was received from KKL to replace the neighborhood's land and place the Haggana Commanders neighborhood in Tel Afek.
-Following the proposal that was later rejected, the name of the Haggan Commanders' Association that established the neighborhood was changed to "Afeka Haggana Commanders' Housing, Cooperative Association".
-The name "Afeka" which means "to Apek".
-That is, "to Tel Afek".
-In Hebrew, the addition of the letter "a" at the end of a location (eg, Afek) means "to" that location (eg, to Afek. ie, Afeka).
+During the planning stages of the neighborhood, a proposal was received from KKL to replace the neighborhood's land and place the Hagana Commanders neighborhood in Tel Afek.
+Following the proposal that was later rejected, the name of the Hagana Commanders' Association that established the neighborhood was changed to "Afeka Hagana Commanders' Housing, Cooperative Association".
+The name "Afeka" means "to Tel Afek" (in Hebrew, the addition of the letter "a" at the end of a location means "to" that location).

 History

-Afeka was built in 1954-1955 north of the Yarkon river and north of the core of the village Sheikh Munis.
+Afeka was built in 1954–1955 north of the Yarkon river and north of the core of the village Sheikh Munis.
 It began with a cooperative association that purchased land back in the days of the British Mandate of Palestine.
 The first settler nucleus was organized in the summer of 1943 at a course for the Haganah commanders in the Tel Aviv area.
 The Haganah in those days was an illegal military organization, so the organization for the construction of the housing project was done separately from the Haganah.
 The association was headed by Dr. Zvi "Charlie" Levin, head of the Haganah's communication force.
 The cooperative association had 140 members.
 Most of them were commanders in the Haganah.

 To save costs, the association decided that the first 107 houses would be built centrally.
 Residents were given the option to choose from several models of houses.
 The first houses were inhabited in 1955 and in October 1955 it was published in the Davar newspaper that "120 of the 250 houses of the Afeka neighborhood (the neighborhood of the Haganah commanders) have already been built.
 In April, names were determined for 15 streets in the new neighborhood.
 Most of the names are related to the operations of the Haganah.

 Demographics

 The neighborhood is considered one of the most expensive and richest in Israel and its ranking in the socio-economic index is 10 out of 10.

-Afka was marked as a neighborhood of high socio-economic status from its first days.
-The communist newspaper Kol Ha'am noted in its issue of September 3 1958 that the highest revenue per capita in the branches of the Cooperative Consumers Association in Tel Aviv (which operated eighty consumer associations that year) was recorded in the Afeka consumer association (which was located on Chaish St, next to the synagogue) - 304 lira per capita per year.
+Afeka was marked as a neighborhood of high socio-economic status from its first days.
+The communist newspaper Kol Ha'am noted in its issue of 3 September 1958 that the highest revenue per capita in the branches of the Cooperative Consumers Association in Tel Aviv (which operated eighty consumer associations that year) was recorded in the Afeka consumer association (which was located on Chaish St, next to the synagogue) – 304 lira per capita per year.
 The newspaper also noted that, for comparison, "in the shops in the Hatikva neighborhood and in the shops of the teachers association in King George Street, the average revenue per capita per year did not exceed 43 lira in 1957".
 Afeka's image as a wealthy neighborhood continued to grow stronger in recent decades, when impressive villas were built there in place of the original houses that were destroyed.